nicolasnardi404/random_rainbow_client/README.md

 - **Artist Profiles**: Customizable user space.
 - **Video Management**: Upload and manage up to three videos
 - **Responsive Navigation**: Adaptive menu for both desktop and mobile

-Made with 💖 by the Random Rainbow Team